sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake-keypair.rst

 Sparkflows provides the capability to create "Snowflake Connection" and use the connection to access various resources using Key-Pair Authentication.

-Follow the steps below to create a **Snowflake connection using Key-Pair Authentication**:

 Pre-requisites
 -------------